-At antenatal appointments during pregnancy, Sue plans your care with you, discussing your choices and arranges scans and consultant referrals as needed.
+At antenatal appointments during pregnancy, the midwife plans your care with you, discussing your choices and arranges scans and consultant referrals as needed.
 She advises on all aspects on pregnancy, labour, delivery and postnatal care.

-As soon as you think you are pregnant and would like an appointment with Sue, please leave a message at reception and she will get in touch with you to arrange a suitable time.
+As soon as you think you are pregnant and would like an appointment, please leave a message at reception and the midwife will get in touch with you to arrange a suitable time.

-If you are just at the pregnancy planning stage, Sue is also happy to discuss any queries you may have and give advice.
+If you are just at the pregnancy planning stage, they are also happy to discuss any queries you may have and give advice.

 The doctors perform minor surgical procedures in the surgery for the removal of warts, cysts, skin tags and some skin lesions and suturing following injury.
 Cryotherapy (freezing) is used to remove skin tags and warts and a pre-clinic appointment should be made with Dr Miller to examine the lesion and decide if cryotherapy is suitable.